 While trends since 2020 are inconsistent, there appears to be an annual spike around September and between June and July, with sometimes another during or just after the holidays, either in December (the highest month for murders in 2023, with 11) or January (the highest month for 2022, with 10).

-As of October 2025, July was the heaviest month for homicide in Toronto for the year with six murders reported.
-Five homicides were reported in both June and September, while four were reported in both March and August, three were reported in both February and April, and one was reported in both January and May.
+As of December 2025, July and September were the heaviest months for homicide in Toronto, with six murders reported in each month.
+Five homicides were reported in June, while four were reported in both March and August.
+Three were reported in both February and April, two were recorded in both October and November, and one was reported in January, May, and December.

 In 2024, June and September saw the highest spikes, with 11 and 10 homicides, respectively.
 The fewest homicides year-over-year occurred in May, July, and August, with six each.
 However, the lowest months for reported homicides by year-end were November with 4 and December with 5 murders.